fleverest/elections.dtree/README.md

 initialised when they appear in the observed ballot data (i.e. when at least one of the ballots includes a preference sequence that is represented by that node).
-This allows the memory-complexity to be `O(n*m)`, where `m` is the number of ballots observed in the audit process and `n` is the number of participating candidates.
+This allows the memory-complexity to be `O(n*m)`, where `m` is the number of ballots observed in the audit process.

 Without such lazy evaluation, the memory-complexity is necessarily `O(n!)`.
 Hence, our implementation of the Dirichlet distribution (based on a reducible